Freddie Mercury

 Freddy Mercury and Mary Austin

-Freddy often said that he always loved Mary and under different circumstances, she would have been his wife.
-He left most of his 28-million fortune to her.
+Freddie often said he'd always love Mary and that under different circumstances, she would've been his wife.
+He left most of his $28 million fortune to her.

-In 1985, Freddy began a relationship with hairdresser Jim Hutton, which lasted until his death.
-Hutton cared for Mercury in his final days and later wrote a book titled "Mercury and Me."
+In 1985, Freddie began a relationship with hairdresser Jim Hutton that lasted until his death.
+Hutton cared for Mercury during his final days and later wrote a book called "Mercury and Me."

 Freddy Mercury with Jim Hutton